CloudLabs-MOC/CloudLabs-SEED/Cryptography/Hash-Length-Extension-Attack-Lab/Hash-Length-Extension-Attack-Lab.md

 ```

 To send such a request, other than using our real names, we need to fill in the two missing arguments.
-Students need to pick a uid number from the key.txt in the LabHome directory.
+Students need to pick a uid number from the `key.txt` in the `LabHome` directory.
 This file contains a list
 of colon-separated uid and key values.
 Students can use any uid and its associated key value.
 For example,
-students can use uid 1001 and its key 123456.
+students can use uid `1001` and its key `123456`.
 The second missing argument is the MAC, which can be calculated by concatenating the key with the
-contents of the requests R (the argument part only), with a colon added in between.
+contents of the requests `R` (the argument part only), with a colon added in between.
 See the following
 example:

 ```